PrimotionStudio/first_flask_app/README.md

 Install the required packages using pip install -r requirements.txt.
 Create a database and update the SQLALCHEMY_DATABASE_URI configuration in app.py.
 Run the app using python app.py.
-Access the app at http://localhost:5000/home.# first_flask_app
+Access the app at http://localhost:5000/home.